dcunited001/dcunited001.github.io/_posts/2018-01-23-social-justice-a-just-cultural-revolution.md

 content if you satiate their emotional needs and **that** is assuming that someone has the intellectual wherewithal to understand what your saying.
-No offense, but for me, there are like 300 people on earth who could understand everything I write without doing much research.
-So, I hardly hope that anyone is listening today, but maybe tomorrow they'll understand what it was that I was trying to say the entire time, but only if I write.
+No offense, but for me, there are like 300 people on earth who could understand everything I write on my blog without doing much research -- though this counts for *nothing* to *marxists'scum*.
+Regardless, I hardly hope that anyone is listening today, but maybe tomorrow they'll understand what it was that I was trying to say the entire time, but only if I write.

 That you must appeal to emotional associations is especially true when your audience has a need to believe what you're saying is usually